Running Network Simulations with BMTK#

 extracellular

-Used to record a contingous time trace of variables for the synapses of a given set of cells
+Used to record a time course of extracellular field potential for a given set of electrodes

 BioNet

-For our 400 cell example we will want to have all the output generated by BMTK to be written to the output/ folder, including the logging which will be written to output/log.txt.
+For our 400 cell example we will want to have all the output generated by BMTK be written to the output/ folder, including the log which will be written to output/log.txt.
 It will also create two spike-train files on the (non-virtual) cells recorded from all cells during the simulation, output/spikes.h5 and output/spikes.csv.
-Both files will contain the exact same data, only one will be stored in a SONATA hdf5 file and another in a space-separated csv file.
+Both files will contain the exact same data; one will be stored in a SONATA hdf5 file and another in a space-separated csv file.

 "output":{